|Museums by Area, Paris, France|

 Near the Parc Monceau

 Near the Parc Monceau you'll find the Nissim de Camondo Museum, and a few blocks south of that the Jacquemart-André Museum, both of which have lovely personal art collections.
-The Arc de Triomphe isn't far away at the Place de l'Étoile.
-(8th arrondissement, Right Bank)
+Also nearby is the Jean-Jacques Henner Museum, focusing on the works of this late 19th century painter.

 The Parc de la Villette is home to both the Cité des Sciences et de l'Industrie and the wonderful Musée de la Musique.
 If you want you can combine these visits with a canal boat trip.
 (19th arrondissement)